OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 pycsw is `Open Source`_, released under an MIT :ref:`license <license>`, and runs on all major platforms (Windows, Linux, Mac OS X).

-pycsw is an optional install on the OSGeo LiveDVD.
+pycsw is installed by default on the OSGeo Live DVD.
 This QuickStart will describe how to enable pycsw display the testing interface and access the pycsw endpoint.

 ..
 Installation
 .. ============